 If your child has never attended school, you don’t need to tell us, but we do ask you to let us know so we’re aware you’re making arrangements for your child’s education.

-If we find out that you have a child who is not a registered pupil in a school and we don’t know that you are home educating, or have any information about your educational provision, we could think that your child is ‘missing from education’.
+If we find out that you have a child who is not a registered pupil in a school and we don’t know that you are home educating or if we don't have any information about your child's educational provision, we could think that your child is ‘missing from education’.
 We have a legal duty to identify children who are missing from education so we’ll ask you to provide some information about your home education.

-Once we’ve been told about your decision to educate at home, we’ll contact you to ask for some information about your provision.
+Once we’ve been told about your decision to educate at home, we’ll contact you to ask for some information about the education you a providing.
 We like to arrange to visit you at home, but if you prefer we can meet somewhere else convenient to you, or you can send us some information by post or email.

-We have no authority to monitor the quality of home education on a regular basis.
-However, we’ll contact you on an annual basis to offer support or an opportunity to meet to discuss the education being offered to your child.
+We can't monitor the quality of your child's home education on a regular basis.
+However, we’ll contact you on an annually to offer support or an opportunity to meet to discuss the education being offered to your child.

 If we think that you’re not providing a suitable education, we’ll write to you to set out our concerns.
 You’ll have the opportunity to give us more information about your provision.
 If we still have concerns we’ll work with you to try to resolve them.
 If we continue to believe that your child isn’t receiving an education, we’ll serve a School Attendance Order requiring you to send your child to a specific school.
 If you don’t, you could be prosecuted or given a fine.